THE TEN VIRGINS AND CHRIST’S RETURN

 Which Life Is More Important?

 Our interest now turns to the second group.
 They must face fire, which is death.
 This is seen by the instruction to Ezekiel to subsequently remove from the protection of his garment a part of the hair, and cast it into the fire.
-This is the second group mentioned in Revelation 12:17, “And the dragon was wroth and went to make war with the remnant of her seed, which keep the commandments of God and have the testimony of Jesus Christ.”
+This is the second group mentioned in Revelation 12:17, “And the dragon was enraged with the woman, and he went to make war with the rest of her offspring, who keep the commandments of God and have the testimony of Jesus Christ.”

 It is obvious that this second group represents a challenge for the Father.
 Do they have the faith to stand for the truth of God, His way of life which will result in death by Satan?
 They must not only face death as the first group did, but also experience it.
-We see this same group being pointed out in Revelation 6:9-11, “When he opened the fifth seal, I saw under the altar the souls of those that had been slain for the word of God and for the testimony which they held.
-And they cried with a loud voice, saying, ‘How long oh Lord, Holy and True, until you judge and avenge our blood on those who dwell on the earth?’
-And a white robe was given each of them; and it was said to them that they should rest [sleep in death] a little while longer, until both the number of their fellow servants and their brethren who would be killed as they were, was completed.”
+We see this same group being pointed out in Revelation 6:9-11, “When He opened the fifth seal, I saw under the altar the souls of those that had been slain for the word of God and for the testimony which they held.
+And they cried with a loud voice, saying, ‘How long O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?’
+Then a white robe was given each of them; and it was said to them that they should rest [sleep in death] a little while longer, until both [the number of] their fellow servants and their brethren, who would be killed as they were, was completed.”

 Ezekiel tells us that this group must go into the fire, which will plainly result in their death.
 They must overcome that overwhelming carnal desire to maintain one’s physical life at all costs.
 This is no simple task.
 It is telling us that those following the already dead saints are, in fact, the last to lose their lives for their faith, thus bringing about the triumphant return of Christ.